3 strategic ways to reduce fleet cost

-Here are some tips to help you drive down costs in both the short and long term.
+Here are some tips to help you drive down fleet costs in both the short and long term.

 Explore financial alternatives

-Evaluate leasing versus ownership or reimbursement arrangements.
+Evaluate fleet leasing versus ownership or reimbursement arrangements.
 With no down payment required, you can lease vehicles using less upfront cash, freeing up funds for other investments.
 Additionally, consider buy-leasebacks.
 Companies that own vehicles but need access to capital can sell vehicles to Element, then lease them back, freeing up necessary funds.

 Manage your assets

 Make sure your fleet is the right size for the job.
 Utilization analysis can help determine the optimal number of necessary vehicles.
-If you find yourself with surplus vehicles, consider current remarketing trends to determine the best time to sell.
+If you find yourself with surplus vehicles, consider current fleet remarketing trends to determine the best time to sell.
 Older vehicles may not generate depreciation expenses, but they do experience increased maintenance costs, and lose value in the resale market as they age.
 Find the optimal point for when each vehicle should be replaced.

 When it comes time to order new vehicles, factory ordering through Element, rather than buying from the lot at local dealers, can lead to significant savings.
 New vehicles offer more safety features, and are less likely to disrupt productivity due to unplanned maintenance events.

 There are several policies and solutions you could implement to reduce cost:

 - Personal use policy – Consider charging drivers for personal use of company assets based on total cost of ownership and average vehicle utilization.

 - Telematics solutions – A telematics program can lower costs by managing driver behavior and optimizing routes while improving productivity and reducing risk.